Inventoryframework/inventoryframework.github.io/index.md

 Nearly every inventory system shares the same foundation, a container with tiles and items slot into those tiles.
 This Inventory Framework Plugin (IFP) attempts to be that foundation for your project, while allowing for a high level of inventory design, item customization, rapid prototyping and system integration.

-From my research, inventory systems were taking 2-6 months (depending on how advanced it was) to be designed, bug tested, network tested and to be documented.
+From my research, inventory systems were taking 2-6 months or more (depending on how advanced it was) to be designed, bug tested, network tested and to be documented.
 With this framework, I try to provide you the framework needed to create your perfect inventory system and bring that initial creation time down.

 What this provides is the C++ foundation for your programmers and a good Blueprint foundation for your designers, which includes:
 1. Actor component and item parents that handle all the logic for you and are abstract enough so you can implement your mechanics and systems into it.